A Virtual Active Shooter Training Course for Teachers

 Notably, the simulation will be able to train up to 20 people at a time and is based on real active shooter situations that have happened in U.S. Schools, including incidents at Columbine and Sandy Hook.
 Notably, the training enables participants to play the role of teacher, shooter, or officer and the program takes into account different safety measures including the use of intercom systems and automatic locks.
 While working through the virtual shooting incident, participants are offered tips on effective lockdown practices and how to construct physical barriers in classrooms and other areas of the school.

-While it seems likely that this new high-tech approach to school safety will prove controversial, as Tamara Griffith, a chief engineer for the EDGE Project, told Campus Safety magazine last December, “With teachers, they did not self-select into a role where they expect to have bullets flying near them.
+While it seems likely that this new high-tech approach to school safety will prove controversial, as Tamara Griffith, a chief engineer for the Enhanced Dynamic Geo-Social Environment Project, told Campus Safety magazine last December, “With teachers, they did not self-select into a role where they expect to have bullets flying near them.
 Unfortunately, it’s becoming a reality.
 We want to teach teachers how to respond as first responders.”
 But are teachers ready to embrace EDGE training?
 While it is yet to be seen whether teachers and the nation’s largest teachers’ unions will embrace EDGE training, with the NRA and President calling for an even more extreme solution (arming school teachers and paying bonuses to those that holster up in the classroom), it seems likely that EDGE will be getting serious attention from the nation’s educators over the coming months.